Public Administration (PAD)

 Equivalent Course: PSC 690

-Prerequisites: Graduate standing and admission to the MPA program.
+Prerequisites: Graduate standing.
 Domestic and international challenges of migration; historical context; dilemmas faced by governments, IGOs, and INGOs in addressing population movement; and regional challenges.
 Special emphasis on U.S. migration policy.

 PAD 701 ADMINISTRATIVE ETHICS